rdyar/tdfc/_desserts/vanilla-vinegar-sauce.md

 Mix in saucepan:

-3 tablespoons flour*
+3 tablespoons flour* (see 2019 update below)
-3 tablespoons sugar*
+3 tablespoons sugar* (see 2019 update below)
 dash of salt

 Add enough water to make a thin paste.

-Add 2 cups* boiling water gradually, stirring constantly.
+Add 2 cups* (see 2019 update below) boiling water gradually, stirring constantly.
 Cook over low heat for 10 minutes.
 Remove from heat.

 Add: